 Meet Tatiana Maida

-Share Collaborative Trainer on Cultural Humility
+Share Collaborative Trainer

-Tatiana has served as a Board member for the Nonprofit Center of Milwaukee, the Milwaukee Food Council, the Leadership Council of HealthTIDE, and the Bike/Pedestrian Taskforce of the City of Milwaukee.
-In 2019, Tatiana was appointed by Governor Tony Evers to serve in the Wisconsin Public Health Council in Madison, where she is a strong advocate for diversity and the need to include community voice in decision-making spaces.
+Tatiana has served on several Boards and Councils, and in 2019 she was appointed by Governor Tony Evers to serve in the Wisconsin Public Health Council in Madison, where she is a strong advocate for diversity and the need to include community voice in decision making spaces.